Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>***[23:59] A productive day...***</sub>

-<sub>Today, I worked a lot & saw tangible results too.
-I'm a few steps closer to the outcome of the task (something on which I've been juggling for almost a week now.)</sub>
+<sub>Today, I worked (hard) a lot & saw some tangible results as well.
+I'm a few steps closer to the outcome of the tasks (something on which I've been juggling for almost a week now.)</sub>
 - <sub>Meditation, paid off.
 I was *literally* focused for just doing the office work.</sub>
 - <sub>The sleeps on the weekends, paid off.
 I was really energetic all throughout the day.<sub>
-- <sub>And the habit of reading goos, also paid off.
+- <sub>And the habit of reading good, also paid off.
 I was determined to learn, understand & actually reach the solution.</sub>

 <sub>Extremely sleepy right now!</sub>

-<sub>I think today, apart from work related stuff, I haven't watched/read much.</sub>
+<sub>I think today, apart from the work related stuff, I haven't watched/read much.</sub>

 <sub>Today's good feed comes from *Ramit Sethi's* morning newsletter, ***1 way to be happier every day***.</sub>

 <sub>*(Couldn't figure out the link, as it's an email newsletter.
-But putting here some of the snippets.)*</sub>
+So, putting here some of the snippets for reference.)*</sub>

 ***I***

 ><sub>I think we could all use a little more positivity in our lives — and giving out good compliments is a great way to do it.</sub>
 >
 ><sub>Not only can you make someone’s day, but it can make you feel better too.</sub>